About The Farm

-Strawberry Moon Farm is located on ten acres in Franklin, Indiana.
-It is a family home, a farm, and a homestead.
-The land is of mixed topography, including a wetland flood plain, a steep wooded slope, and some higher ground that is mostly flat and does not flood.
-At the time we purchased the land, about 6.5 acres (including the wetland) were leased out for large scale corn and soybean farming, and about 3.5 acres were already wooded.
-The land is surrounded by a wooded riparian zone on one side, by a corn/soy farm on two sides, and by a former corn field that has recently been reforested as a part of a wetland remediation project across the street.
+The land I farm is of mixed topography, including a riparian floodplain, a steep wooded slope, and some boggy higher ground that is mostly flat and does not flood.
+At the time my husband and I found it, about 6.5 acres (including the floodplain) were leased out for large scale corn and soybean farming, and about 3.5 acres were wooded.
+The land is surrounded by a wooded riparian zone on one side, by a corn/soy farm on two sides, and the other side borders a former corn field that has recently been reforested as a part of a wetland remediation project.

 When my husband Andrew and I purchased the farm together, we didn’t fully understand the wetland.
-The seller had disclosed that 2.4 acres of the land floods, but FEMA categorized that land as a once in 100 year flood plain.
+The seller had disclosed that 2.4 acres of the land floods, but FEMA categorized it as a once in 100 year floodplain.
 We didn’t expect that water would shape our lives so completely.
 The land was flooded on our moving day, and two more times that first year.
 On average, we see 3 to 4 floods every year.
-While this was surprising to us and disappointing at first, we soon learned that a wetland is a gift, not a curse.
-With the help of our local NRCS branch, we developed a project plan to rehabilitate the wetland, and received an Environmental Quality Incentives Program grant.
-We also made a plan to revitalize the crusted, compacted, tired soil in the upper fields with cover crops.

 Influences & Traditions

 I am very passionate about organic agriculture, local food, reducing carbon emissions and pollution, animal welfare, and healthy ecosystems.
-I never intended to keep this land as a corn/soy farm, but my original vision for the land changed significantly over the years as I’ve grown to understand the land and its needs more fully.
+I never intended to continue farming this land for industrialized commodity crops, but my original vision for the land has changed significantly over the years as I’ve grown to understand the land and its needs more intimately.
 The project has become a collaboration between farmer and land and water.
 Butterflies, toads, and squirrels have all participated.
-I no longer know exactly what to call this style of growing, as it has evolved into something that is influenced by many distinct traditions including permaculture, regenerative agriculture, organic farming, restoration agriculture, traditional ecological knowledge, native plant agriculture, and ecological conservation.
+I no longer know exactly what to call this style of growing, as it has evolved into something that is influenced by many distinct traditions including permaculture, regenerative agriculture, organic farming, restoration agriculture, traditional ecological knowledge, native plant agriculture, agrarianism, biodynamics, and ecological conservation.

 Visits and Tours